JamesTurnerGit/CV/README.md

 ### Discount System - [GitHub](https://github.com/JamesTurnerGit/HoneyCombTechTest)
 Tech test made for honeyComb.tv over three days, Simple challenge was to apply discounts to a shopping order based on varying conditions.
 Had some fun and made a very configurable and expandable system for generating and applying new types of discounts.

 ***

-## <a name="Education">Education</a>

-### Makers Academy

-Built upon my foundation of learning by studying new concepts like TDD, SOLID, MVC and more.
-Changed my patterns of thinking about programming to result in writing much neater code than before I started.

-### 2 years at Bradford University

-Studied Cybernetics and virtual worlds - this included subjects like Human interface design, Robotics and Programming.
-Programming specifically involved basic neural networks and other control systems as well as basic OOD.
-***

 ## <a name="interests">Interests</a>